The Concentration Channel of the Minimum Wage

 PhD Candidate in Economics

 I’m a PhD candidate in Economics at the University of Zürich.
-My main research interests are in Macroeconomics, Labor Economics, Search Theory, and Monetary Economics.
+My research interests are in Macroeconomics, Labor Economics, Search Theory, and Monetary Economics.